INDIAN CULTURE AND NEED TO KNOW PHRASES

 Unlike in the north, the cuisine in Southern India is based on lentils, rice and stews.
 Dosa, Biryani, Uttappam and Rasam are just a few of the popular dishes.

 FUN FACT: India has the world’s largest number of vegetarians.

 One thing to also note is that beef is never on the menu – Cows are sacred to Hindus.
-And, Butter Chicken is not something you’ll regularly find (much to many tourists disgust!)
+And, Butter Chicken is not something you’ll regularly find (much to many tourists confusion!)

 Once again, the drinks you’ll find in India really do depend on the location.

 There are a few different options from traditional Chai Tea (pictured above), Lassis in a variety of flavours, Jal Jeera, Coffee, and an array of different juices and milk-based beverages.
 Most of which are very sweet, and full of spices too.

 Clothing is very bright and colourful, which only adds to the rich Indian culture.

 For women, the clothing is generally Saris and other wrapping garments – Salwar Kameez, long skirts and blouses.
 The “dress code” is very modest, but very beautiful with an array of incredible patterns.

 For men, the clothing consists of Sherwanis, Bandhgalas, Lungis and Kurtas (aka.
 Long sleeved blouse, loose pants or wrap-around sarong).
 Often in everyday life, men are seen wearing more westernised clothing too.